HristoBadinski/TotoAnalyzer/README.md

 Getting Started

-1. Clone the repository
+1. Clone the repository.
-2. Build and run with dotnet run
+2. Build and run with dotnet run.
-3. Select option 1 to load a time period, then explore the statistics via the menu
+3. Select option 1 to load a time period, then explore the statistics via the menu.